Hugh Fraser, 1st Baron Fraser of Allander: Career

-Born in Partick, Lanarkshire (now in Glasgow), Hugh Fraser was educated at Glasgow Academy and Warriston School near Moffat.
+Born in Partick, Hugh Fraser was educated at Glasgow Academy and Warriston School near Moffat.
 In 1919 he joined his father's business, a shop in Buchanan Street in Glasgow.
 He became Managing Director in 1924 and Chairman on his father's death in 1927.
 He expanded the business by acquisition buying department stores throughout Scotland as well as the John Barker Group and Harrods in England and Argentina.
 In 1948 he established Scottish & Universal Investments ('SUITS') to acquire non-retail businesses including the Glasgow Herald.

-In 1945 he purchased Mugdock Castle from The 6th Duke of Montrose.
-He was created a baronet, styled "of Dineiddwg in the County of Stirling", in 1961, and was subsequently created The 1st Baron Fraser of Allander, of Dineiddwg in the County of Stirling, in 1964.
+In 1945 he purchased Mugdock Castle from the 6th Duke of Montrose.
+He was created a baronet, styled "of Dineiddwg in the County of Stirling", in 1961, and was subsequently created the 1st Baron Fraser of Allander, of Dineiddwg in the County of Stirling, in 1964.

 He died in 1966 at "Dineiddwg", his home at Mugdock.

 Family

-In 1931, he married Kathleen Hutcheon and together they went on to have one son and one daughter.
+In 1931, he married Kathleen Hutcheon and together they went on to have one son (Hugh Fraser) and one daughter.